SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/EFSPIntegration/interview_logic.md

   * [filter\_codes](#EFSPIntegration.interview_logic.filter_codes)
   * [get\_available\_efile\_courts](#EFSPIntegration.interview_logic.get_available_efile_courts)

----
-sidebar_label: interview_logic
-title: EFSPIntegration.interview_logic
----

-A group of methods that were code blocks in various parts of the EFSP package, but for better python tooling support, were moved here.
+pydoc-module-header.hbsA group of methods that were code blocks in various parts of the EFSP package, but for better python tooling support, were moved here.

 <a id="EFSPIntegration.interview_logic.EFCaseSearch"></a>